danielawde9/seo/readme.md

 ### Content Quality and User Engagement

-Search engines also attempt to measure the quality and uniqueness of a website’s content.
+Search engines also attempt to measure the quality and uniqueness of a website’s content.
 One method they may use for doing this is evaluating the document itself.
 For example, if a web page has lots of spelling and grammatical errors, that can be taken as a sign that little editorial effort was put into that page.

 ### Interaction with web search results

-Search engines also attempt to measure the quality and uniqueness of a website’s content.
+Search engines also attempt to measure the quality and uniqueness of a website’s content.
 One method they may use for doing this is evaluating the document itself.
 For example, if a web page has lots of spelling and grammatical errors, that can be taken as a sign that little editorial effort was put into that page.5

 ### Google Analytics